Alexius22/Progetto-Esame-Programmazione-I/README.md

 # Gieson
-Progetto esame Programmazione I a.a.
-2017/2017 dell'Università di Perugia.
+Progetto esame Programmazione I A.A.
+2017/2018 dell'Università di Perugia.